thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 Second, bullets act weird around the discontinuity line, in a way similar to but not exactly the same as the strange way the raiders act.
 If you fire bullets across the line and then move the ship across the line to follow them, they will disappear.
 The bullets have a Collidable property like the raider, but unlike the raider their Drawable property hasn't been set up to wrap yet.
 And unlike the player's ship, they don't have a constraint to make their physical position wrap at the discontinuity line.
 We'll need to set up that constraint and that wrapping of the Drawable, but even after that the bullets will pop in and out of visibility based on which sides of the discontinuity line they and the ship are, just like the raider.
 To fix this problem, again, either the collider for the camera or the collider for each bullet will have to be made to wrap.

 Note that the player's ship doesn't exhibit these visibility problems.
-This is because an attempt is always made to draw the Ship entity, as it too lacks a Collidable property right now.
+This is because an attempt is always made to draw the Player entity, as it too lacks a Collidable property right now.
 But even if it had a Collidable property, it would still always be drawn, because the camera moves around to follow it.
 And because the camera and the ship are always on the same side of the discontinuity line, the ship's Drawable doesn't need to be wrapped, either.

 We'll fix the wrapping of the bullets first, because it's easiest.
 We'll add a constraint to wrap the bullets just like the player's ship is being wrapped, and then set up wrapping on the Drawable just like for the Drawables of the planet and habitat.
-Open Ship.ts, and replace the existing declaration of the ProjectileGenerator property in the constructor with the following:
+Open Player.ts, and replace the existing declaration of the ProjectileGenerator property in the constructor with the following:

 	ProjectileGenerator.fromNameAndGenerations
 	(